Nucular-tech/LEVCAN/README.md

 Some ideas taken from J1939 and CanOpen

-Uses 29bit CAN network and (currently) FreeRTOS functionality
+Uses 29bit CAN network (1MBps default), check dev branches for latest builds.

 Features
 ----------------